shipshapecode/website-nuxt/content/blog/posts/2021-03-11-getting-started-with-serverless.md

 const server = new ApolloServer({
   typeDefs,
   resolvers,
-  introspection: true // this is nice in testing with Graphql playground });
+  introspection: true // this is nice in testing with GraphQL playground });

 export const graphql = server.createHandler();